Home Loan EMI Tax Benefit India 2026: Sec 24, 80C & 80EEA

 2. Section 24(b): Deduction on Interest Paid

-The interest certificate from your lender will clearly show the interest and principal components of each EMI.
-Always cross‑verify this with the EMI Calculator.
+- Interest certificate from your lender shows the interest and principal components of each EMI.
+Cross‑verify with the EMI Calculator.

 3. Section 80C: Deduction on Principal Repayment